This topic describes how to troubleshoot issues you may encounter when working with scenes, hosted scene layers, or 3D data in the portal website.

 Point symbols and labels do not appear in the scene.

-Some devices automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
-The scene viewer (and scene-based apps) work best with a dedicated graphics card; therefore, in your graphics card driver settings, make sure the per-application settings for your web browser are set to the dedicated graphics card.
+Some systems can automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
+The scene viewer works best with a dedicated graphics card; therefore, assign your graphics card driver to the web browser you use to open the scene viewer.
 How you configure per-application settings for your graphics card will vary depending on the type and version of graphics card driver you use.

 My elevation layer doesn’t display correctly in the scene.